Long-Term Finance And BNDES Tapering In Brazil

 By Otaviano Canuto and Matheus Cavallari

 One major policy issue in Brazil is how to boost productivity, while following a path of fiscal consolidation that will take at least a decade to bring the public-debt-to-GDP ratio back to 2000 levels (Canuto, 2016a).
-The productivity-boosting agenda includes not only the implementation of a full range of structural reforms, but also recovering and upgrading the national infrastructure and other long-term investments.
-Given that fiscal consolidation has already been leading to less transfer of funds-in fact, the reversal-from the Treasury to the National Economic and Social Development Bank (BNDES) and a consequent downsizing of the latter's operations, pursuing the double objective of raising productivity and adjusting fiscal accounts will require an expansion of alternative sources of long-term asset finance.
+The productivity-boosting agenda includes not only the implementation of a full range of structural reforms but also recovering and upgrading the national infrastructure and other long-term investments.
+Given that fiscal consolidation has already been leading to less transfer of funds - in fact, the reversal - from the Treasury to the National Economic and Social Development Bank (BNDES) and a consequent downsizing of the latter's operations, pursuing the double objective of raising productivity, and adjusting fiscal accounts will require an expansion of alternative sources of long-term asset finance.

 As we illustrate here, developing alternatives of long-term funding will be equivalent to building a new private-to-private financial structure.
 While the public sector-funded BNDES has been the main source of long-term finance to the private sector, the asset management industry currently holds public-sector bonds as more than 70% of its portfolio.
 Switching to a private-to-private financial structure will therefore be a necessary component of the productivity-boosting-cum-fiscal-adjustment policy course.

 A three-pronged policy agenda is hereby suggested.
 First, real interest rates need to decline, while over time public debt must shrink as the major absorber of private financial savings.
-Second, structural reforms aimedat reducing risks that are idiosyncratic to Brazil's long-term private investments must be implemented.
+Second, structural reforms aimed at reducing risks that are idiosyncratic to Brazil's long-term private investments must be implemented.
 Finally, the BNDES portfolio tapering may be accompanied by a reorientation from crowding-out to crowding-in the private sector in supplying long-term finance.

 Fiscal consolidation and falling real interest rates